ComplexCodeEval/ComplexCodeEval/README.md

 - `import_text`: List of import texts.
 - `prompt`: Prompt message that can be used directly to perform code generation.
 Note that if the original source code does not have code annotation/comments, we utilize DeepSeekCoder to generate the annotation.
 The prompt that we use to generate the code comments is “Summarize the following code that uses [framework] and generate the [programming language] comments.
 The response should be made up of two parts – a description followed by block tags.
 The block tags should include @param and @return.”
 - `prompt_is_gen_from_api`: true = the prompt message is generated from DeepSeekCoder API; false = the prompt message is the original code annotation/comment from the code repository.
+- `function_dependencies`: Functions called in the code corresponding to `solution`.

 ### Key Features